AndrePalermo/hydro-foil/README.md

-# hydro-foil
+# HYDROdynamic Freeze-Out IntegraL - hydro-foil
-Compute integrals on the freeze-out hypersurface
+Compute integrals on the freeze-out hypersurface.
+We also like surfing :)